 She is the illustrator of “The Divine Feminine Oracle”, “The Spellcasting Oracle”, and “The Sutras of Unspeakable Joy” by Meggan Watterson.
 She creates and lives in the eclectic mountain town of Manitou Springs, CO.

-Iris O’Sullivan, creator of ‘Community in Orange’ for Sisters of the Solstice Moon, was born in Australia, lived in the UK and finally settled in California to raise her 4 children.
+Iris O’Sullivan, creator of ‘Community in Orange’ for Sisters of the Solstice Moon and ‘Creation’ for Walking the Threads of Time, was born in Australia, lived in the UK and finally settled in California to raise her 4 children.
 Iris now lives on Maui teaching art therapy, and the understanding of color in relation to the soul to international groups.
 Iris strives to reveal the invisible transparent soul movements through her art.

 Hülya OZDEMIR, creator of ‘Keep in Mind’ for Medicine Woman, is an illustrator and painter of watercolour portraits.
 Born in Istanbul in 1972, she has been living in Bodrum in the South Aegean for three years.

 One of the ‘The Printemps des Artistes’ (The Spring of the Artists) artists, she has had two solo exhibitions and participated in two group exhibitions for charity.
 Her art has appeared on magazines and books around the world.

 Although she focuses on predominantly female portraits, she does not set any restrictions on her drawings.
 What guides her is the understanding that a woman is a person who still struggles to exist in a male-dominated society, imprisoned in a role based on maintaining norms of society: tradition, morality, and family triangles, as an asset whose desires, vulnerabilities and worries often do not reflect her own feelings.
 In her artwork we see women becoming increasingly self-confident, re-establishing their human identity, as the artist enriches the exposition of these inner worlds with patterns.